×

 If you have not spent a lot of time in Santa Fe, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Santa Fe, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Santa Fe for a long period, buying a home could be a good investment.
 Real estate in Panama is generally affordable, and owning a property can provide a sense of stability and the freedom to make changes to your home as you wish.
 On the other hand, if you're unsure about your long-term plans or if your financial situation is unstable, renting might be a better option.
 Renting a home in Santa Fe can offer more flexibility, as you can move more easily if your circumstances change.
 It also means you won't have to worry about property maintenance or unexpected repair costs, as these are usually covered by the landlord.
 It's also worth considering the local real estate market.
 If property prices in Santa Fe are rising, buying a home could be a good investment.
 However, if the market is stagnant or declining, renting might be a safer option.
 In conclusion, both buying and renting a home in Santa Fe, Panama, have their pros and cons.
 It's important to carefully consider your personal circumstances and financial situation before making a decision.
-Consulting with a local real estate agent or financial advisor could also be beneficial," said one expat in Santa Fe.
+Consulting with a local real estate agent or financial advisor could also be beneficial," remarked one member in Santa Fe.

 About the Author